alaasmagi/sectors-task/README.md

 FRONTENDURL=<your-frontend-client-url>
 ```
-2) second one in the root of frontend folder `/sectors-frontend` and it should have following content:
+2) the second one in the root of frontend folder `/sectors-frontend` and it should have following content:
 ```bash
 VITE_API_URL=<your-backend-api-url>
 ```